lsst-sitcom/sitcomtn-043/index.rst

 How to know when the system needs re-charging
 ===========================================================

 The pressure on the high-pressure (supply) and low-pressure (return) are monitored by the pressure gauges which are attached to the compressor and read by the electronics sitting on top of the compressor.
 These pressures are available in the EFD.
+They can be read in the "AuxTel (LATISS) Temperatures and Pressures" dashboard, or in the EFD at the "lsst.sal.ESS.pressure" variable.  pressure0 is the high side pressure and pressure1 is the low side.
+These pressures are in Pascal.
 In normal operation, the high pressure side should be at 275-350 PSI (1900-2400 kPA).
 Over time, there is a small amount of leakage and the pressure drops.
 In 2022, as these pressures dropped, we started to see excursions where the temperature of the cold head would rise abruptly, especially when the exterior temperatures went down.
 When the cold head lost cooling capacity, both the high and low side pressured would drop further.
 Figures 2 and 3 show these excursions and how a re-charge of the coolant as described in this technote fixed the issue.

 .. figure:: /_static/Temp_Rise_Event_16Jun22.png